Lamptey rescues point for Brighton at Aston Villa

 Villa remained in ninth place with 29 points from 19 games with Brighton's second draw of the festive period leaving them two points behind in 10th spot.

-Both sides will enter the new year with aspirations of qualifying for Europe and there was plenty of evidence to suggest both could realise that ambition in 2025.
+Both sides will enter the new year with aspirations of qualifying for Europe and there was plenty of evidence to suggest both could realise that ambition in 2025 although Brighton are now on a seven-match winless streak.

-A game of 33 goal attempts was great viewing and a point apiece was about right in the end, even if both managers will feel they could have bagged all three points.
+A game of 33 goal attempts made for great viewing and a point apiece was about right in the end, even if both managers will feel they could have bagged all three points.

+"We reacted and came back with 2-1.
+I have to accept it but I am a little bit frustrated with it.
+The table is very tight but we are in the race for the second part of the season," Villa manager Unai Emery said.

+"We are ninth in the table and we have to try to start again against Leicester (City)."

 Brighton went ahead in the 12th minute when Lewis Dunk launched a pass forward and Joao Pedro did well to knock the ball into the path of Simon Adingra who curled home a beauty.